ManavKumar5/ManavKumar5/README.md

 ## About Me

 I'm a data analyst and AI enthusiast from Mumbai with hands-on industry experience across the full data stack — from SQL querying and ETL pipelines to Power BI dashboards and NLP-driven analysis.
-Recently I've been building with LLMs and RAG systems, including a live AI sales intelligence app powered by Llama 3.3 (70B).
+Recently I've been building with LLMs, including a live AI sales intelligence app powered by Llama 3.3 (70B).

 - 🔭 Currently **open to Data Analyst / AI roles**
 - 💡 I love turning messy data into decisions stakeholders actually use